Photodex: ProShow Producer

-ProShow Producer is professional-grade slideshow software for creating photo and video slideshows.
+ProShow Producer was professional-grade slideshow software for creating photo and video slideshows.
 Features including keyframing, masking and adjustment effects can be used for further customization.
-The software has built-in CD, DVD and Blu-ray burning capabilities.
-It also supports output to an Executable file (.exe) for playing on most computers (excluding Apple) as well as to other formats including MPEG video, HTML5 video, QuickTime video, Flash Video, Facebook, Vimeo and YouTube.
+The software had built-in CD, DVD and Blu-ray burning capabilities.
+It also supported output to an Executable file (.exe) for playing on most computers (excluding Apple) as well as to other formats including MPEG video, HTML5 video, QuickTime video, Flash Video, Facebook, Vimeo and YouTube.

-Beginners can use the built-in Wizard to create a slideshow even without prior experience with the application.
+Beginners used the built-in Wizard to create a slideshow even without prior experience with the application.
 After supplying the Wizard with the slideshow material (images, videos and/or audio files) ProShow Producer will create the slideshow automatically.
 After that, users can further customize their project and easily share it on popular sites such as YouTube and Facebook.

 On Dec.
 5th 2013, FileCluster.com reviewed ProShow Producer and rated it with 5 stars.

 ProShow Web

 ProShow Web automatically creates video slideshows online from a user’s photos, video clips and music.
 Finished shows can be shared online through social networking sites including Facebook and YouTube or downloaded to a user’s computer.